daalta/MarbleRace/Readme.md

 ## Wait, what did I just drag into my scene?
 If you'd like to understand how this prefab works, here's a brief overview of the prefab's hierarchy after you drag it into your scene.
 - **MarbleRace** is a script controls the race.
 It has references to all other important objects.
-You *probably* don't need to touch this.
+You *probably* don't need to touch this unless you want to rearrange the balls list.
+- **Marbles** contains the marbles.
+Currently there's six.
+  - Each marble has a special `Marble` script for synchronizing its position for all players.
+- **Courses** is the entire racetrack between the start and finish.
+It's mostly 2D colliders.
+This is the easiest part of the prefab to tweak and remix.
   - **Spawn** contains:
     - A script and transforms for getting the marbles' starting locations
     - A betting screen for the start of the race
   - **Finish** notifies the `MarbleRace` script if a marble has finished the race.
-- **Marbles** contains the marbles.
-Currently there's six, but we plan to add (easy) support for more marbles in the future.
-  - Each marble has a special `Marble` script for synchronizing its position for all players.
-- **Courses** is the entire racetrack between the start and finish.
-No fancy scripts here - it's all just 2D colliders.
-This is the easiest part of the prefab to tweak and remix.
 - **StartGameButton** starts the game.
 It calls `StartPreRace` on the `MarbleRace` script.
 You can customize the button.
 - **Physics2DSettings** lets you override some Unity 2D Physics settings.
 VRChat doesn't let you change them via your project settings, so a script like this is required.
   - **Velocity** threshold is the minimum speed at which balls bounce.
 If a ball is slower than this, it will 'stick' to a surface.